OmniFocus Tags Directory

 🖥 iMac — Actions that can only be taken on your iMac (e.g., Backup to clone drive).
 This tag could be grouped under the Physical Location where this computer resides.
 For example, if your iMac is at home, you could group it under the 🏠 Home.
 This way, iMac actions will appear when you look at everything you can do at home.

 💻 MacBook Pro — Actions you’d like to do when you’re in front of your MacBook Pro.
-Perhaps some of these tasks could technically be done on another device (e.g., an iPad) but are more efficient to do on your MacBook Pro.
+Perhaps some of these tasks could technically be done on another device (e.g., an iPad) but are more efficient on your MacBook Pro.

 Airplane Mode